let4be/crusty/main/README.md

 This particular implementation could be used to quickly fetch a subset of all observable internet && discover most popular domains

-The whole system is designed to be minimalistic in nature and does not bring any heavy artillery(like graph database or distributed file systems).
+The whole system is designed to be minimalistic in nature and does not bring any heavy artillery(like graph database or distributed file system).
 If needed, this can be connected externally.
+Also, internally some trade-off have been made(see Tradeoffs/limitations section).

 Built on top of [crusty-core](https://github.com/let4be/crusty-core) which handles all low-level aspects of web crawling